 Addiction is a condition that occurs when substance misuse and abuse becomes compulsive and continues even though there are harmful consequences associated with the behavior—but is addiction a medical disorder, a disease, or something else entirely?
-We answer this question and discuss addiction recovery options.
+We answer this question and discuss addiction rehab programs and options.

 What Happens in the Brain During Substance Abuse?